spirodonfl/sago_mini_test/README.md

 ## Building from SCSS to CSS

-/public/scss/styles.scss is the scss file that gets compiled into /public/css/styles.css when you run "npm run-script build_css" using node-sass to do it
+/public/scss/styles.scss is the scss file that gets compiled into /public/css/styles.css when you run "npm run-script build_css" using node-sass to do it.
+Make a change, build it, you're good to go.

 ## Using the bundle app

-You can set or bump or just search for a bundle
+The UI is very straightforward (I'm not a UI guy) and it should allow you to auto-create bundles if you're using BUMP or SET calls and then search for bundles to see if they exist or not.

 ## Typescript